Ang Pamana: The Inheritance

 Ang Pamana: The Inheritance is a 2006 Filipino supernatural thriller film.

 Romeo Candido directed and wrote the script for the film while his wife Caroline Mangosing produced it.
 Carmen De Jesus and Ria Limjap were credited as screenwriters.

-The movie was filmed in Canada and the Philippines, premiered at the Louis Vuitton Hawaii International Film Festival and released theatrically in the Philippines in November 2006.
+The movie was filmed in Canada and the Philippines, premiered at the Louis Vuitton Hawaii International Film Festival and was released theatrically in the Philippines in November 2006.
+It stars Phoemela Baranda, Victor Neri, Nicco Lorenzo Garcia, Caroline Mangosing, Nadine Villasin and Dariel Gamotin.

-The film is based on traditional Filipino folklore, and mentions creatures such as duwende, manananggal and kapre.
+The film is based on traditional Filipino folklore, and mentions creatures such as duwende, manananggal, and kapre.